mysterious-coding/base_entranced/README.md

 1 = prints times for each objective after completion; writes all obj times at end of round.
 Compares times and highlights faster time in green in round 2.

-####`/g_endSiege`
+####`/g_siegeTiebreakEnd`
-0 = no tiebreaking rules (JK3 default)
+0 = (default) no tiebreaking rules (JK3 default)

 1 = enforce traditional siege community tiebreaking rule.
 If round 1 offense got held for maximum time(20 minutes on most maps), game will end once round 2 offense has completed one more objective.
 Round 2 offense will be declared the winner of the match.

 ####`/g_fixSiegeScoring`
 0 = dumb default JK3 scoring (20 pts per obj, 30 pts for final obj, 10 pt bonus at end)

-1 = improved/logical scoring (100 pts per obj)
+1 = (default) improved/logical scoring (100 pts per obj)

 ####`/g_fixVoiceChat`
 0 = enemies can hear your voice chats and see icon over your head (default JK3)

-1 = only teammates can hear your voice chats and see icon over your head
+1 = (default) only teammates can hear your voice chats and see icon over your head

 ####`/iLikeToDoorSpam`
-0 = door spam prohibited for blobs, golan balls, rockets, conc primaries, thermals, and bowcaster alternates within a limited distance of enemies in your FOV.
+0 = (default) door spam prohibited for blobs, golan balls, rockets, conc primaries, thermals, and bowcaster alternates within a limited distance of enemies in your FOV.
 Wait until door opens to fire (skilled players already do this).
 Does not apply if a walker, shield, or someone using protect or mindtrick is nearby.
 Warning: turning on this setting will cause terrible players to complain.

 1 = door spam allowed, have fun immediately getting hit to 13hp because some shitty was raining blobs/golans/etc on the door before you entered (default JK3)

 ####`/iLikeToMineSpam`
-0 = mine spam prohibited within a limited distance of enemies in your FOV.
+0 = (default) mine spam prohibited within a limited distance of enemies in your FOV.
 No throwing mines at incoming enemies anymore (skilled players already refrain from this).
 Does not apply if a walker, shield, or someone using protect or mindtrick is nearby.
 Warning: turning on this setting will cause terrible players to complain.

 1 = mine spam allowed, have fun insta-dying because some shitty was holding down mouse2 with mines before you entered the door (bonus points for "was planting, bro" excuse) (default JK3)

 ####`/g_autoKorribanSpam`
 0 = spam-related cvars are unaffected by map

-1 = `/iLikeToDoorSpam` and `/iLikeToMineSpam` automatically get set to 1 for Korriban, and automatically get set to 0 for all other maps
+1 = (default) `/iLikeToDoorSpam` and `/iLikeToMineSpam` automatically get set to 1 for Korriban, and automatically get set to 0 for all other maps

 ####`/g_fixHothBunkerLift`
 0 = normal lift behavior for Hoth codes bunker lift (default JK3)

-1 = Hoth codes bunker lift requires pressing `+use` button (prevents you from killing yourself way too easily on this dumb lift)
+1 = (default) Hoth codes bunker lift requires pressing `+use` button (prevents you from killing yourself way too easily on this dumb lift)

 ####`/g_fixHothDoorSounds`
 0 = Hoth bunker doors at first objective are silent (bug from default JK3)

-1 = Hoth bunker doors at first objective use standard door sounds
+1 = (default) Hoth bunker doors at first objective use standard door sounds

 ####`/g_antiHothCodesLiftLame`
 0 = normal behavior for Hoth codes delivery bunker lift

-1 = defenders cannot call up Hoth codes delivery bunker lift if a non-Jedi codes carrier is inside the bunker
+1 = (default) defenders cannot call up Hoth codes delivery bunker lift if a non-Jedi codes carrier is inside the bunker

 ####`/g_antiHothHangarLiftLame`
 0 = normal behavior for Hoth hangar lift (default JK3)